mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 The third category is called *function*: the concomitant mental faculties.
 That means function of the mind: the wholesome and unwholesome functions concomitant with the six consciousnesses.
 There are many kinds of concomitant functions of the mind: for instance anger, hatred, et cetera; many things.

-These categories are very interesting, because the fourth one is an element which is completely not associated with the mind of the six sense consciousnesses, nor concomitant mental faculties, nor the elements of form, nor the fifth one, which is the *truth*.
+These categories are very interesting, because the fourth one is an element which is completely not associated with the mind of the six sense consciousnesses, nor concomitant mental faculties, nor the elements of form, nor the fifth one, which is the truth.
 That is what is called *samskara*.

 In *Abhidharmakosha*, samskara is [included in] many things.
 I am very interested in this element, which is not associated with the mind and not associated with the truth.
 That element is sort of a *force*.
 In the book ["The Central Conception Of Buddhism"](books#central-conception), [the author] said about this: